Schmutsi/Network-Operating-System/DHCP.md

 ```

 We establish the name of our domain and the different servers and decide of a lease time (how long do we reserve an ip address to a specific device).
+We also need to specify the address of the router that will serve as a relay for the dhcp.
 Then on the same file:

 ```